 - 4 tablespoons butter (or olive oil)

-- 2-3 large bunches of fresh sage leaves (finely chopped)
+- 2 to 3 large bunches of fresh sage leaves (finely chopped)

 - 1 tablespoon Parmesan cheese (divided)